❊ Code of Conduct/

 • Refrain from vulgar, abusive, threatening, discriminatory, or harassing language or conduct.

-The Madison Community Pool maintains a zero-tolerance policy for harassment, discrimination, bullying, or intimidation based on race, color, religion, sex, national origin, age, disability, sexual orientation, gender identity, or any other protected status.
+• The Madison Community Pool maintains a zero-tolerance policy for harassment, discrimination, bullying, or intimidation based on race, color, religion, sex, national origin, age, disability, sexual orientation, gender identity, or any other protected status.

 • Children under ten (10) years of age must be accompanied and actively supervised by a responsible adult at all times.

 • Swimmers who have not passed the Deep Water Test are restricted to designated shallow areas and must be directly supervised by a responsible adult.
+They are not allowed to use the smaller slides unless a parent or guardian is in the pool at the base of the slide or on the side of the pool and seen by the guard.

 • All swimmers under the age of fourteen (14) must pass the Deep Water Test to access deep water areas, including the dive well.